Ericgacoki/Ericgacoki/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I'm currently working on Debts manager and [USCC Test Record] apps.
-I'll keep on updating the two repos and release a signed APK for each one of them once am "done" 😄.
+🔭 I'm currently working on Debts manager and USCC Test Record apps.
+I'll keep on updating these two repos and release a signed APK for each one of them once am "done" 😄.